afuafuyo/ynode/README_EN.md

 + 2017-04-11

-    * 1.5.2 static handler class split from core framework and moved to midware dir
+    * 1.5.2 static handler class split from core framework and moved to midwares dir

 + 2017-04-07